proofrock/fileway/README.md

 `fileway` doesn't store anything on the server, it just keeps a buffer to make transfers smooth.
 It doesn't have any dependency other than `go`.
 It's distributed as a docker image, but you can easily build it yourself.
 Also provided, a docker image that includes `caddy` for simple HTTPS provisioning.

+Builds are reproducible.
+See 'Reproducing a build' for more info.

 ## Quickstart/demo

 For a quick test of how it works, you can run it locally.
 Prerequisites are `docker`, a file to upload, nothing else.